ohscar/rmalloc/doc/paper/method.rst

 The benchmark output is used to both produce graphs of allocator performance and can together produce internal rankings between the allocators.

-This is described in greater detail in chapters :ref:`chapter-simulating-application-runtime`, :ref:`chapter-steve` and section :ref:`input-data`.
+This is described in greater detail in Chapters :ref:`chapter-simulating-application-runtime`, :ref:`chapter-steve` and Section :ref:`input-data`.

 Assumptions
 ==============